With so many things fighting for your attention each day, do you ever feel like you are being pulled in many directions at once?

 To stay connected with the body is to connect with the earth.
 The support of this grounding energy keeps us anchored deep into the roots of the soil and grounded in the reality of existence.
-Having a strong foundation and a healthy grounding energy, we are able to face what is in front of us with calmness and security.
+Having a strong foundation and healthy grounding energy, we are able to face what is in front of us with calmness and security.

 Try This Powerful Grounding Exercise